bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 ### Rolling back, rolling forward and syncing to disk

 State changes in blockchains are clearly delineated.
 They all happen in blocks!
-Every view of the blockchain whether you're getting it through compact block filters, an electrum server or something wacky like a utreexo bridge will have a concept of blocks and transactions in them.
+Every view of the blockchain, whether you're getting it through compact block filters, an electrum server or something wacky like a utreexo bridge will have a concept of blocks and transactions in them.
 For a wallet we only need a very sparse view of the blockchain that includes at which block a set of transactions existed.
 That way, if a block disappears we know that all those transactions might disappear too.